dmatesic/starter-kit/ADR.md

 # 004: Use Prettier with husky to enforce coding style

 [Coding style matters](https://www.smashingmagazine.com/2012/10/why-coding-style-matters/) and Prettier makes it very easy to enforce. huksy will prevent commiting code with invalid formatting.

+# 005: Use Google Sheets as a data store w/ tabletop library

+Google Sheets is free, easy to setup, and includes a data editing GUI and access management.
+For most side projects (that don't have a complex data model or millions of records), Google Sheets works just fine.
+Insipred by [this article](https://medium.freecodecamp.org/get-sheet-done-using-google-spreadsheets-as-your-data-backend-650ba23dc6d9), but decided to use tabletop because it's more mature.